kForth/vida_py/README.md

 Please note that VIDA database files are not supplied with this package.
 Users must obtain these files separately, typically from an existing VIDA installation.

+The easiest way to access Volvo's VIDA databases is to extract the `.mdf` and `.ldf` files from the VIDA installer, then attached them to a database using the `Microsoft SQL Server Management Studio`

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open and issue to discuss changes or report bugs.